 Most of the District's water supply comes from a network of seven local, rain-fed reservoirs.
-Total reservoir storage operated by the District is 25.9 billion gallons (79,566 acre-feet).
+Total reservoir storage operated by the District is 25.9 billion gallons (79,566 acre-feet [AF]).
 This supply is supplemented with water imported from the Russian River and purchased from the Sonoma County Water Agency (SCWA or Sonoma Water).
 The District has contracted with SCWA for this source of water since 1975.
-The current contract allows for the District to purchase up to 14,300 AF; however, the District's ability to accept this volume is currently limited by infrastructure constraints.
-The District is projecting use of up to 10,000 AFY by 2030 subject to capital improvements that would increase conveyance capacity beyond the 10,000 AFY.
+The current contract allows for the District to purchase up to 14,300 AF; however, the District's ability to accept this volume is currently limited by infrastructure constraints that restrict conveyance capacity to about 10,000 AFY.
 To treat this supply, the District operates three water treatment plants, including the Bon Tempe Treatment Plant, the San Geronimo Treatment Plant, and the Ignacio treatment facility.

-There are also five wastewater treatment plants within the District's service area that collectively treat roughly 17,700 AFY of wastewater.
+There are also five wastewater treatment plants within the District's service area that collectively treat roughly 17,200 AFY of wastewater.
 The District produces its own recycled water by treating secondary effluent provided to the District by the Las Gallinas Valley Sanitary District to tertiary levels before being distributed to customers.
-MMWD's recycled water system consists of nearly 25 miles of pipeline and delivered about 748 AFY through approximately 300 service connections in 2020.
+MMWD's recycled water system consists of nearly 25 miles of pipeline, which delivered about 748 AFY through approximately 300 service connections in 2020.3